Matrix estimation by Universal Singular Value Thresholding: Applications

-In the non-parametric Bradley--Terry model, is it possible to estimate all the $p_{ij}$'s from a tournament where every team plays against every other exactly once?
-Is it possible to estimate the $p_{ij}$'s if only a randomly chosen fraction of the games are played?
-How small can this fraction be, so that accurate estimation is still possible?
-The following theorem provides some answers. \begin{thm} Consider the non-parametric Bradley--Terry model defined above.
+\begin{thm} Consider the nonparametric Bradley--Terry model defined above.
 Let $M$ be the matrix whose $(i,j)$th entry is $p_{ij}$ if $i\ne j$ and $0$ if $i=j$.
 Let $X$ be the data matrix whose $(i,j)$th entry is $1$ if team $i$ won over team $j$, $0$ if team $j$ won over team $i$ and recorded as missing if team $i$ did not play versus team $j$.
 If team $i$ has played against team $j$ multiple times, let the $(i,j)$th entry of $X$ be the proportion of times that $i$ won over $j$.
 (Draws are not allowed.)
 Let all diagonal entries of $X$ be zero.
-Given $p\in [0,1]$, suppose that for each $i$ and $j$, the game between $i$ and $j$ takes place with probability $p$ and does not take place with probability $1-p$, independent of other games.
+Given $p\in[0,1]$, suppose that for each $i$ and $j$, the game between $i$ and $j$ takes place with probability $p$ and does not take place with probability $1-p$, independent of other games.
 Let $\hat{M}$ be the estimate of $M$ based on the data matrix $X$.
 Then

 where $C$ depends only on our choice of $\eta$.
-In particular, the estimation problem is solvable whenever $p\gg n^{-1/2}$. \end{thm} A natural question is whether the threshold $p\gg n^{-1/2}$ is sharp.
+In particular, the estimation problem is solvable whenever $p\gg n^{-1/2}$. \end{thm}

+A natural question is whether the threshold $p\gg n^{-1/2}$ is sharp.
 I do not know the answer to this question.